vishpat/mininet-samples/l3-router/README.md

 sudo mn  --custom l3-topo.py --topo l3  --controller=none --mac
 </pre>

-The flows were insert on the OVS bridge using flows.sh
+The flows were added to the OVS bridge using flows.sh